Shalulu94/Feb24-t1a2-portfolio/README.md

 ## Wireframing - Figma

 The second step in my development process was wireframing and designing all of the necessary page themes.
 I would consider my wireframes to be low fidelity, however in order to make it easier for me to visualise how certain elements change depending on desktop/mobile view, I've utilised colours for the specific elements.
+As wireframing was the initial design phase, some elements on the pages changed when I started properly coding it.
+Reasons for these included changed of thought, new design elements or limitations of functionality.

+**Understanding the Wireframe elements:**

+- **Pink** - Represents a picture or photo
+- **Grey** - Represents text
+- **Red** - Represents the page header
+- **Green** - Represents the main navigation bar
+- **Blue** - Represents mini navigation bar
+- **Orange** - Represents the page footer

 ### Homepage

 The homepage was a simple landing page and was intended to not include a lot of overwhelming features or information.
 Originally this was designed to include a photo of myself on the homepage with a brief description.
-During the actual design process, I experimented using my self-made website logo which i thought better suited as a landing page.
+During the actual coding process, I experimented using my self-made website logo which i thought better suited as a landing page.

 ![Homepage wireframe](./Docs/Wireframes/Homepage.PNG)